samriddhadev/go-acme-flights/README.md

 ## A Reference Go Microservice implementation
 The project provides a reference Microservice implementation in Go laguage.
-This implementation tried to achieve a close resemble with the spring boot Microservice implementation (https://github.com/blueperf/acmeair-mainservice-springboot)
+This implementation tried to achieve a close resemble with the spring boot Microservice implementation (https://github.com/blueperf/acmeair-mainservice-springboot) - only the Flight API

 ### Frameworks
 - RESTFul Interfaces: Gin Web Framework